Constructing chiral effective field theory around unnatural leading-order interactions: Nucleon-nucleon phase shifts and triton binding energy

 \subsection{\texorpdfstring{${}^{\boldsymbol{1}}\boldsymbol{S}_{\boldsymbol{0}}$}{1S0} channel}

 Having computed the radiative corrections, we write the {NNLO} $\cs{1}{0}$ potential explicitly as follows:

 The $\cs{1}{0}$ phase shifts up to N$^2$LO are shown in Fig.~\ref{fig:1s0_phase} (a).
 The bands represent the cutoff variation spanning from $\Lambda = 600$ MeV to 2400 MeV.
 The LECs are determined by fitting the EFT amplitudes to the empirical phase shifts provided by the partial-wave analysis (PWA) of the Nijmegen group~\cite{NNonline, Stoks:1993tb} by a least-square procedure.
-For LO and NLO, PWA points with CM momentum $k \leqslant 150$ MeV are used, and at {\NNLO} inputs from $k = 150 \sim 300$ MeV are added.
-For comparison, the phase shifts up to {\NNLO} with the power counting of Ref.~\cite{Long:2012ve}---referred to as minimally modified Weinberg (MMW) in the current paper---are shown in Fig.~\ref{fig:1s0_phase} (b).
+For LO and NLO, PWA points with c.m. momentum $k \leqslant 150$ MeV are used, and at {\NNLO} inputs from $k = 150 \sim 300$ MeV are added.
+For comparison, the phase shifts up to {\NNLO} obtained with the dynamic dibaryon potentials of Ref.~\cite{Long:2013cya} and the power counting of Ref.~\cite{Long:2012ve}---referred to as minimally modified Weinberg (MMW) in the current paper---are shown in Fig.~\ref{fig:1s0_phase} (b) and (c).
 The LECs for this interaction were determined with the same set of PWA inputs.

 The rather mild sensitivity to the cutoff $\Lambda$, manifest in the narrowness of the cutoff-variation bands, is somewhat expected based on the ultraviolet suppression afforded by the momentum-dependent $\phi NN$ vertex.
 The rapid order-by-order convergence is also retained from the energy-dependent dibaryon potential, as illustrated in Ref.~\cite{Long:2013cya}.
 Moreover, the radiative correction $V_\text{rad}^{\cs{1}{0}}$ does not spoil the cutoff independence or the convergence of the EFT expansion.